 Soups.
 The warmth may help break up congestion in your child's airways.
 Some studies also show that chicken soup -- your grandmother's home remedy -- really may fight inflammation and help with colds.

 Offer your child liquids in new, fun ways.
 Put a drink in a cup they don't usually use.
-Give him a straw.
-Pour some juice in a bowl and have him eat with a spoon.
+Give them a straw.
+Pour some juice in a bowl and have them eat with a spoon.
 Try any tricks you can think of to make it more interesting.

 How Much Fluid Does My Kid Need?

-It depends on his weight and age.
+It depends on their weight and age.
 Some experts say kids older than 1 need as many as 4 to 5 cups of fluid a day -- from both drinks and foods.

-If your child is older or weighs more, he'll need more fluid.
+If your child is older or weighs more, they'll need more fluid.

-Call your doctor for advice if he gets dehydrated.
+Call your doctor for advice if they get dehydrated.
 Watch for these signs: